 b.
 Provide representatives as necessary to support the SERP in order to ensure consistent application of the enforcement process.

 c.
-Coordinate with NR (and NSIR when necessary) when revising agency documents used for communicating to the licensee about apparent violations and final determinations associated with the cROP.
+Coordinate with NRR (and the Office of Nuclear Security and Incident Response (NSIR) when necessary) when revising agency documents used for communicating to the licensee about apparent violations and final determinations associated with the cROP.

-05.06 Region II
+05.06 Director, Division of Construction Oversight (DCO), Region II

 a.
-Provide program direction for management and implementation of the SDP to activities performed by
+Provide program direction for management and implementation of the SDP to inspection activities performed by DCO staff.

 b.
 Maintain overall responsibility for, and apply regional resources as necessary, to determine the significance of specific inspection findings in a timely manner, using best available information consistent with the SDP timeliness goal and associated SDP timeliness metrics.